tiagosiebler/MSTRWebLogParser/README.md

 * Bootstrap 3

 # Live Demo
-A live demo of this website can be seen here: https://tiagosiebler.github.io/MSTRWebLogParser/build/
+See the latest code in-action here: https://tiagosiebler.github.io/MSTRWebLogParser/build/

-This demo is a live implementation of the latest code in this repository.
+This demo is a live implementation of the latest code in this repository, the link can be bookmarked for easy access.

 # Basic Usage
 ## Development